n0stack/n0stack/README.md

 Cloud providers have various forms depending on users.
 This problem has been solved with many options and add-ons (e.g. OpenStack configuration file is very long.)
 However, it is difficult to adapt to the application by options, then it is necessary to read or rewrite long abstracted codes.
-Therefore, I thought that it would be better to code on your hands.
+Therefore, I thought that it would be better to code on your hands from beginning.

 There are some problems to develop cloud providers from scratch: no library, software quality, man-hour, and deployment.
 The n0stack wants to solve such problems.